 I Was Arrested for Drunk Driving in Colorado.
 How Do I Get My License Back?

 If you have been arrested on suspicion of driving under the influence (DUI) in Colorado, you may already be facing a driver’s license suspension—even if you have not been convicted of any crime.
-The suspension related to the arrest is an administrative action taken by the Bureau of Motor Vehicles (BMV), not a criminal penalty.
+The suspension related to the arrest is an administrative action taken by the Colorado Department of Vehicles (DMV), not a criminal penalty.
 Unfortunately, its effects on your life are the same no matter who enforces the suspension.

 If your blood alcohol concentration (BAC) was 0.17 or above when you were stopped, you may be considered a “high BAC offender” and be required to complete an alcohol treatment course in addition to other requirements in order to apply for early reinstatement.

 You may have your experienced Colorado Springs DUI defense attorney represent you at the hearing to reinstate your license.
 You or your attorney should request this hearing as soon as possible, so it’s important to contact an attorney quickly after a stop or arrest on suspicion of drunk driving has been made.